andryuha77/Theory_of_Algorithms/README.md

   '(0 0 0 1 0 1 1 1)
 ```
 #### Solution steps:
-* Defined function maj  that takes three lists
+* Defined function maj  that takes three lists.
-* if the value of list x null, return empty space
+* if the value of list x null, return empty space.
 * else go through condition to see where two or more of x, y and z contain 1’s.
 Comparing values of x with y and x with z if they are equal adding x to the new list else value of y added.
 ---
 8. Write a function chse in Racket that takes three lists x, y and z of equal length and containing only 0’s and 1’s.
 It should return a list containing the elements of y in the positions where x is 1 and the elements of z otherwise.
 For example